eric-xw/Instructions-for-VATIC-installation-/README.md

 4. "Could not reliably determine the server's fully qualified domain name, using 127.0.1.1 for ServerName" error when restarting the apache server: <br>
         Follow instructions [here](http://askubuntu.com/questions/256013/could-not-reliably-determine-the-servers-fully-qualified-domain-name) to solve it.

-5. Target WSGI script '/var/www/html/VATIC/vatic/server.py' cannot be loaded as Python module:
+5. Target WSGI script '/var/www/html/VATIC/vatic/server.py' cannot be loaded as Python module: <br>
         Create a void __init__.py file if there is no one.
 Sometimes WSGI cannot work without a __init__.py file.

 6. For some other Server Errors, please go to check the apache log file(/var/log/apache2/error.log) to see what is the problem and solve it with the help of Google. :smile: